Companies of all shapes and sizes have saved big by taking advantage of Flexsave’s automated discounts

 Of course, 3-year commitments also come with a great deal of risk and requisite forecasting work before they can be purchased, so many companies only use them to cover a small percentage of their expected compute spend (if at all) to minimize that risk.

 This is the case with the video infrastructure API provider Mux, who has been a Flexsave user since the product launched last year.
 While they had previously used a combination of 1- and 3-year commitments, they simply let those 1-year commitments expire as the year went on and let Flexsave take over.
 They now keep only a small stable of 3-year commits to cover a minor percentage (<10%) of their compute workloads that they know are going to be static for several years.
-For the rest, they rely on Flexsave to generate the necessary savings across both GCP and AWS, without the extensive work that would be required of the Mux infrastructure team.
+For the rest, they rely on Flexsave to generate the necessary savings, without the extensive work that would be required of the Mux infrastructure team.

 “Prior to onboarding Flexsave, the challenge of forecasting and tracking is ultimately what kept us from doing commitment management really effectively,” says Adam Brown, Co-Founder and Head of Technology at Mux.
 “We’d get to a place where we wouldn’t even feel confident enough in our own analysis to really take advantage of the commitments.
 We wanted to focus on building the product and growing quickly, not complex financial analysis.”